Spinning jenny: Success

+Around 1764–1765, Hargreaves invented the spinning jenny.

-Hargreaves kept the machine secret for some time, but produced a number for his own growing industry.
+He kept the machine secret for some time, but he produced a number for his own growing industry.
 The price of yarn fell, angering the large spinning community in Blackburn.
 Eventually they broke into his house and smashed his machines, forcing him to flee to Nottingham in 1768.
 This was a centre for the hosiery industry, and knitted silks, cottons and wool.
 There he set up shop producing jennies in secret for one Mr Shipley, with the assistance of a joiner named Thomas James.
 He and James set up a textile business in Mill Street.
 On 12 July 1770, he took out a patent (no. 962) on his invention, the Spinning Jenny—a machine for spinning, drawing and twisting cotton.

 By this time a number of spinners in Lancashire were using copies of the machine, and Hargreaves sent notice that he was taking legal action against them.
 The manufacturers met, and offered Hargreaves £3,000.
 He at first demanded £7,000, and stood out for £4,000, but the case eventually fell apart when it was learned he had sold several in the past.

 The spinning jenny succeeded because it held more than one ball of yarn, making more yarn in a shorter time and reducing the overall cost.
 The spinning jenny would not have been such a success if the flying shuttle had not been invented and installed in textile factories.
 Its success was limited in that it required the rovings to be prepared on a wheel, and this was limited by the need to card by hand.
 It continued in common use in the cotton and fustian industry until about 1810.
 The spinning jenny was superseded by the spinning mule.
 The jenny was adapted for the process of slubbing, being the basis of the Slubbing Billy.

 Origin and myth

 The most common story told about the invention of the device and the origin of the jenny in the machine's name is that one of his daughters (or his wife) named Jenny knocked over one of their own spinning wheels.
 The device kept working normally, with the spindle now pointed upright.
-Hargreaves realized there was no particular reason the spindles had to be horizontal, as they always had been, and he could place them vertically in a row.
+Hargreaves realised there was no particular reason the spindles had to be horizontal, as they always had been, and he could place them vertically in a row.

 The name is variously said to derive from this tale.
 The Registers of Church Kirk show that Hargreaves had several daughters, but none named Jenny (neither was his wife).
 A more likely explanation of the name is that jenny was an abbreviation of engine.

 Thomas Highs of Leigh has claimed to be the inventor and the story is repeated using his wife's name.

 Another myth has Thomas Earnshaw inventing a spinning device of a similar description – but destroying it after fearing he might be taking bread out of the mouths of the poor.